tali0n-git/Prime_Finder/README.md

 # PRIME FINDER:

-Starting with a base dataset of numbers in binary, which is populated in numbers.txt\n The following screenshot shows an example of how the data being processed will look:
+Starting with a base dataset of numbers in binary, which is populated in numbers.txt/n/n The following screenshot shows an example of how the data being processed will look:

 ![Alt text](screenshot.png)